aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/comments-and-notes/_index.md

 ## **Introduction**

 Comments are used to add additional information to cells.
 Aspose.Cells provides two methods for adding comments to cells.
 The first is to create comments in a designer file manually.
 These comments are then imported using Aspose.Cells.
 The second is to add comments using the Aspose.Cells API at runtime.
-This topic discusses adding comments to cells using the Aspose.Cells API.
-Formatting comments will also be explained.
+This topic discusses adding comments to cells using the Aspose.Cells API. **Comment formatting will also be explained.**

 ## **Adding a Comment**

 Add a comment to a cell by calling the [**Comments**](https://reference.aspose.com/cells/cpp/aspose.cells/commentcollection/) collection's [**Add**](https://reference.aspose.com/cells/cpp/aspose.cells/commentcollection/add/) method (encapsulated in the [**Worksheet**](https://reference.aspose.com/cells/cpp/aspose.cells/worksheet/) object).
 The new [**Comment**](https://reference.aspose.com/cells/cpp/aspose.cells/comment/) object can be accessed from the [**Comments**](https://reference.aspose.com/cells/cpp/aspose.cells/commentcollection/) collection by passing the comment index.
-After accessing the [**Comment**](https://reference.aspose.com/cells/cpp/aspose.cells/comment/) object, customize the comment note by using the [**Comment**](https://reference.aspose.com/cells/cpp/aspose.cells/comment/) object's [**GetNote()**](https://reference.aspose.com/cells/cpp/aspose.cells/comment/getnote/) property.
+After accessing the [**Comment**](https://reference.aspose.com/cells/cpp/aspose.cells/comment/) object, customize the comment note by using the [**Comment**](https://reference.aspose.com/cells/cpp/aspose.cells/comment/) object's [**GetNote()**](https://reference.aspose.com/cells/cpp/aspose.cells/comment/getnote/) method.

 ```cpp
 #include <iostream>